 Seven farms were concerned by digestive disorders targeted to be improved.
-Digestive indicators (faeces scores) improved in two farms and deteriorated in one farm.
-Feces score presented no room for improvement The cumulated percentage of faeces scores 2 and 3 at visit 1 was 0% -in three farms: there was no room for improvement in these farms (but despite the health plan formulated by the veterinarians targeted a digestive disorder).
-Faeces score could not be assessed in one farm since piglets were not yet born at the time of the visit.
+Digestive indicators (feces scores) improved in two farms and deteriorated in one farm.
+Feces score presented no room for improvement at visit 1 in three farms (but the health plan formulated by the veterinarians targeted a digestive disorder).
+Feces score could not be assessed in one farm since piglets were not yet born at the time of the visit.